zeineb111/Linguistic-cues-for-Textual-classification/index.md

 We see that the model performs extremely well as we got an average precision of 100% and it has an almost perfect AUC (Area Under the Curve).

 Here we analyze how the MLP classifies the news.
-We inspect the subjectivity of the words having a higher likelihood of classified as Fake or True, respectively.
+We inspect the subjectivity of the words having a higher likelihood of beeing classified as Fake or True, respectively.

 <p align="center">
 <img src="subj_Fake.png"  width="350" height="300">                 <img src="words_MLP_Fake_new.png" width="450" height="300">